Tools and Resources for Online Students

 - Advising Support Centers: Faculty and advisors in each of the University’s three schools provide guidance and resources to help you achieve your academic and professional goals.

-- Career Development Center: A dedicated team to help you explore career options, write a resume, find internships, connect with employers and network with SJU alumni.
+- Career Center: A dedicated team to help you explore career options, write a resume, find internships, connect with employers and network with SJU alumni.

 - Success Center: A variety of support services related to academic, emotional, social and health issues to ensure every student achieves their full potential.